DUAL DIAGNOSIS

 Eating Disorder and Addiction

-In some cases, addiction may develop from the person’s desire to cope with the stress, shame, or guilt of eating or weight, or they may misuse substances to decrease their appetite.
-Some of the substances may include caffeine, tobacco, marijuana, or amphetamines, as well as prescription medications like thyroid medications or insulin.[13]
-Using these substances to suppress appetite or assuage guilt can unintentionally lead to tolerance and addiction.
+In some cases, individuals may turn to substance use as a coping mechanism for the stress, shame, or guilt associated with eating disorders or body image concerns.
+Substances like appetite suppressants, stimulants, or depressants may be misused to manage weight or emotional distress, potentially leading to addiction.
+Some of the substances may include caffeine, tobacco, marijuana, or amphetamines, as well as prescription medications like thyroid medications or insulin.[10]
+Using substances to suppress appetite or alleviate feelings of guilt can increase the risk of developing tolerance and subsequent addiction.

 In some cases, the situation is reversed.
 Substances can be a trigger for eating disorder behaviors, such as alcohol or marijuana use and binge eating.